processing/processing-library-template/README.md

 I also wish to thank the developers of these repositories, who generously provided guidance and time.
 This template has been developed in collaboration with @enkatsu.

+## How to use
+This repository is designed to be built with Gradle.
+The best IDE experience is with Intellij.

+This repository can be built as is.
+On the right menu bar in Intellij, there is a Gradle menu.
+Toggle Tasks > build and double-click on build to run the build.
+This will create a build artifacts in the `build` folder.
+The built jar can be found in `build/libs`.

 ## Project Diary